youandvern/efficalc/docs_src/purpose.rst

 Purpose and Background
 ======================

-* Things we don't like about excel but like about python table

 Efficalc was developed to provide a robust, flexible, and efficient alternative to traditional calculation methods like Excel, which has remained the industry standard for decades.
 While Excel is versatile and used in many different industries, it is limited in its ability to integrate with modern engineering workflows.
 Furthermore, as a general tool, it's not particularly good at any one thing, especially providing a tailored experience for engineering work.

 Here are a few things we don't like about excel calculations, and wanted to fix with efficalc.